Colonial Hong Kong

 The Wan Fu, the Hilton Hotel yacht, was a great way to see the harbor

-Sunner thunderheads tower over the city as the air heats up.
+Summer thunderheads tower over the city as the air heats up.
 Soon it will be the season of typhoons.

-Yaumati Typhoon Shelter, a totally enclosed area of the harbor where refugees have set up a whole culture of their own
+Yaumati Typhoon Shelter, a totally enclosed area of the harbor where refugees set up a whole culture of their own